 When do I have to wear a face covering?

-Face coverings should be worn by students, faculty, staff, and visitors, in work settings where social distancing measures (at least a 6-foot distance) are difficult to maintain.
+Face coverings must be worn by students, faculty, staff, and visitors, in USU buildings and facilities, as well as outside where social distancing measures (at least a 6-foot distance) are difficult to maintain.
 This includes USU vehicles and equipment when riding with individuals from other households.

 What if I cannot wear a face covering or mask?